Our team & board

 mflynn@aidsunited.org

-Mackenzie has always prided herself on centering equity and intersectionality in everything that she does and is excited about the opportunity to continue uplifting and advocating for the voices of the nation’s most disproportionately affected populations.
+Flynn has always prided herself on centering equity and intersectionality in everything that she does and is excited about the opportunity to continue uplifting and advocating for the voices of the nation’s most disproportionately affected populations.

-She holds a B.A. in Political Science from the George Washington University with minors in Public Health and Sustainability.
+She holds a B.A. in political science from the George Washington University with minors in public health and sustainability.

 Laura Gerson, CHES